Chickery's Travels

 Power Cord – The original power cord that came with our RV was so big and bulky, Julie had a hard time wrangling it into the basement storage.
 Since switching to this power cord, moving day is much simpler.

 Lithium Batteries & Solar Panels – We finally upgraded our power system to lithium batteries and solar last year.
-Before we upgraded from lead acid to lithium batteries we were constantly worried about keeping our residential refrigerator powered overnight without damaging the batteries or
+Before we upgraded from lead acid to lithium batteries we were constantly worried about keeping our residential refrigerator powered overnight without damaging the batteries.

-We choose Battle Born Batteries after we met the founders and some of their team at a rally last year.
+We chose Battle Born Batteries after we met the founders and some of their team at a rally last year.
 They are terrific folks and really care about their product and their customers.

 Dehumidifier